2015 Gold King Mine waste water spill: Heavy metals

 On August 10, 2015, the EPA reported that levels of six metals were above limits allowed for domestic water by the Colorado Department of Public Health and Environment.
 The department requires municipalities to cease to use water when the levels in it exceed the limits.
 Some metals were found at hundreds of times their limits, e.g. lead 100 times the limit, iron 326 times the limit.
 Arsenic and cadmium were also above the limits.
 The measurement was made 15 mi upstream from Durango.
-In January 2018, global science and engineering consultants Knight Piésold reported, while the spill had "further limited aquatic life," its "resulting impacts on aquatic life, including the trout fishery downstream of Silverton, would undoubtedly be more adverse" were it not for actions taken by SGC, and that "Before the first miner arrived, there was massive natural metals loading in the Animas River, which limited aquatic life, including trout populations downstream from Silverton."Lang, S. Project No.: DV102-493.01 Doc.
-No.: DV-18-0935, Knight Piésold Consulting, Knight Piésold & Co., Denver, Colorado, USA, August 24, 2018.
-Retrieved October 24, 2018.
+In January 2018, science and engineering consultants Knight Piésold reported, while the spill had "further limited aquatic life," its "resulting impacts on aquatic life, including the trout fishery downstream of Silverton, would undoubtedly be more adverse" were it not for actions taken by Sunnyside Gold Corporation, and that "Before the first miner arrived, there was massive natural metals loading in the Animas River, which limited aquatic life, including trout populations downstream from Silverton."

 Government action

-Through a FOIA request, Associated Press obtained EPA files indicating that U.S. government officials "knew of ‘blowout’ risk for tainted water at mine," which could result from the EPA's intervention.
+Through a FOIA request, the Associated Press obtained EPA files indicating that U.S. government officials "knew of 'blowout' risk for tainted water at [the] mine," which could result from the EPA's intervention.
 EPA authorities had learned of this risk through a June 2014 work order that read "Conditions may exist that could result in a blowout of the blockages and cause a release of large volumes of contaminated mine waters and sediment from inside the mine, which contain concentrated heavy metals."
 In addition, a May 2015 action plan for the mine "also noted the potential for a blowout."
 An EPA spokeswoman was not able to state what precautions the EPA took.